alirezatalei/FullStackOpen/README.md

 # FullStackOpen
-An introduction to modern web application development with JavaScript.
+Exam codes for FullStackOpen, an introduction to modern web application development with JavaScript.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.